headbase-app/headbase/docs/archive/data-model/filesystem-based.md

 - Filesystem is the source of truth, and is where reads/writes occur.
 - Known data for files is path, filename, content hash, maybe timestamp/s
 - On write, a version is created in a database (maybe IndexedDB in browser or SQLite everywhere?)
-- Versions in database include extra metadata like id, timestamps etc
+- SystemInfo in database include extra metadata like id, timestamps etc
-- Versions synced between client/s and server
+- SystemInfo synced between client/s and server
-- Versions can then be applied back files in the filesystem
+- SystemInfo can then be applied back files in the filesystem

 Questions:
 - how to handle moves/renames in filesystem?